Skip to content

 Install PHP on Ubuntu Linux

-Drupal is built with PHP, so you need to install it on your Ubuntu 24.04 system to make Drupal work.
-Installing PHP and the necessary modules is done with a single command in the terminal.
+Drupal is built with PHP, so you must install it on your Ubuntu 24.04 system for your website to work.
+You can install PHP and the necessary modules with a single command in the terminal.
+This ensures your server can run the PHP code that makes Drupal function properly.

 Run the commands below to install PHP.